pamela-gatica/student-health-flask-app/README.md

 - Modular and maintainable code structure

 ## Dataset
-The dataset contains student health and lifestyle indicators, including:
+The dataset contains student health and lifestyle indicators used to assess health risks among college students.

 - Age and Gender
 - Heart Rate